Improved information criteria for Bayesian model averaging in lattice field theory: Numerical tests

 We use the previously developed model averaging procedures to determine the parameter estimate and error for $a_0$.
 Since the model functions are linear in the parameters, we use the following forms of the information criteria to determine the model weights:

 Due to the linearity of the model function in this example, the NLO Poincar\'e expansion formula is exact for the BPIC; the superasymptotic schema discussed in \cref{subsec:super} are applied only for the PPIC, although in practice truncation does not occur in this test.
+Furthermore, the BPIC and PPIC are simplified for a linear model function since the tensor $T$ is zero, see \cref{subsec:laplace}.
+In this example the data set is held fixed, so we drop all terms depending on $d_{\C}.$

 The model-averaged results are summarized in \cref{tab:poly} and shown in \cref{fig:poly-fixed-n}; we also report the $Q$-value of the fit (a Bayesian analogue of the $p$-value, see Appendix B of \cite{FermilabLattice:2016ipl}), which gives a measure of the fit quality.
 The model-averaged results are consistent with model truth but with a larger uncertainty than the individual fit to the correct model with $\mu=2$.
 The larger error with model averaging is an inherent feature, reflective of a bias-variance tradeoff; in the face of model uncertainty, model averaging hedges against the possibility of biased results due to selection of the wrong model, at the cost of increased error with a given data sample.
 See the further discussion in \cref{sec:conclusion}.
 In the top panel of \cref{fig:poly-fixed-n}, the advantage of model averaging over model selection is evident as the model probabilities happen to favor the $\mu = 1$ linear model, which is in fact incorrect.
 As the sample size $N$ increases, this model will eventually be ruled out and the model weight will peak at the true model $\mu = 2$ as seen in the bottom panel of \cref{fig:poly-fixed-n}.